Your cart is currently empty!

 The Growth Mindset

-The mind is one of humans most powerful tools, utilized in different ways to achieve a variety of things.
-However, the mind is a very complex tool and depending on how use it, that tools can have great affects or very damaging ones.
+The mind is one of human’s most powerful tools, utilized in different ways to achieve a variety of things.
+However, the mind is a very complex tool, and depending on how use it, that tool can have great effects or very damaging ones.
 This is where our mindset comes in.
 “A mindset is a way of thinking that shapes our beliefs and opinions and subsequently, our world.
 It is a lens through which we see the world and perceive different things around us, similar to a camera lens” (Bhateja, 2023, para.
 3).
 So, with mindset influencing such a large aspect of who and how we are as people, what determines our mindset?
-“Your interactions with your environment, Friends, family, TV, music, books, and the internet all contribute in one way or another to formulate your way of thinking” (Bhateja, 2023).
+“Your interactions with your environment, Friends, family, TV, music, books, and the internet all contribute in one way or another to formulate your way of thinking” (Bhateja, 2023, para.
+4).
 Mindset is broken up into two types: fixed and growth.
-The mindset I want to really focus on is growth.
+The mindset I want to focus on is growth.
 When just looking at the two words, one could contextualize fixed as being permanent, stuck in one place, whereas growth, is almost naturally associated with the blooming or advancement of something from one stage to another.
 That is the essence of the growth mindset and why it is such an important, needed mindset to have.”
 A growth mindset leads you into an upward spiral of continuing development, reaching ever-higher levels of personal mastery” (Jeffery, 2024 para.8).

 The 4 step Enactment